 Estimated Year of Commissioning: 248 MW US Wind project expected to come online in 2020 and 120 MW Skipjack Wind Farm expected to be online in 2022.

 Procurement Size: 1,600 MW of nameplate capacity

-How: The 2016 Act to Promote Energy Diversity direct Massachusetts electricity distribution companies to procure 1,600 MW of offshore wind by 2027.
+How: The 2016 Act to Promote Energy Diversity directed Massachusetts electricity distribution companies to procure 1,600 MW of offshore wind by 2027.
 The first RFP was issued in June of 2017, with first round of contracts executed in July of 2018.
 In May of 2018, it was announced that the 800 MW Vineyard Wind project had been selected.
 The next RFP was issued on March 29, 2019–sooner than expected–due to pressure to start building the next 800 MW before the Investment Tax Credit for large wind projects expires.
 Bids are due in August.

 The 2018 Act to Advance Clean Energy authorizes but does not require state officials to procure an additional 1,600 megawatts by December 31, 2035.

 Estimated Year of Commissioning: First OSW farm could be commissioned as early as 2021.
 All contracts for the 1,600 MW of OSW procurement must be entered into by 2027.

 How: On February 1, 2018, New Jersey Governor Phil Murphy signed an executive order implementing the 2010 Offshore Wind Development Act.
 This document orders the Board of Public Utilities to issue a solicitation for 1,100 MW of OSW and set a goal of 3,500 MW by 2030.
 In May of 2018, the governor signed a renewable energy bill that codifies this goal into law.